11 Tools Every New Homeowner Needs

 Pliers are another tool that you’ll find yourself using a lot more now that you own a home.
 Vice grips, channel locks, and needle nose all have very specific uses, and the right tool can take an aggravating job and can make it child’s play.
 Pick up a few cheap pliers to find out if you use these different variations, and if you use them often enough to wear them out, consider upgrading when you get replacements.
 (Higher-quality pliers come with a slightly higher price but their extended lifespan usually more than justifies the cost.)

 For an example of how versatile pliers can be, see this article: How to use Vise Grips to Pull Nails.

 When it comes to temporarily holding material in place, it’s hard to beat an assortment of clamps.
 C-clamps, spring clamps and quick-release clamps allow the DIYer to hold materials in place during cuts or while glue or other adhesive sets up.
 You’ll want to have several clamps on hand for even a relatively small project in order to guarantee consistent pressure.
 Luckily this tool is available at a number of different price points, and good clamps can be found even at bargain outlets.

 And of course, what list would be complete without mentioning the trusty circular saw!
-Most new homeowners will want a power saw of some kind, and a circular saw is a good starting point can handle far more cuts than you’d think.
-Here’s our advice for choosing a circular saw.
+Most new homeowners will want a power saw of some kind, and a circular saw is a good starting point— can handle far more cuts than you’d think.

 Not sure which blade to use in your circular saw?
 Watch this video and find out!